HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ## DX small config helm values in hcl-dx-deployment

-Please follow the steps to see the small-config-values.yaml in hcl-dx-deployment helm chart
+To see the small-config-values.yaml file in the hcl-dx-deployment helm chart, refer to the following steps:

-- Download the helm chart from flexnet or harbor
+1. Download the helm chart from FlexNet or Harbor.

-- Unpack the tgz ( hcl-dx-deployment-XXX.tgz )
+2. Unpack the TGZ file (hcl-dx-deployment-XXX.tgz).

-- In the unpacked folder small-config-values.yaml can be seen in this structure hcl-dx-deployment/value-samples/small-config-values.yaml
+3. In the unpacked folder, navigate to this structure to go to the small-config-values.yaml: hcl-dx-deployment/value-samples/small-config-values.yaml.

 ## Customer Rendering Scenario details